AbstractMenus/Docs/index.rst

 :Placeholder: The part of the text enclosed between ``%``, which is replaced to some data, for example, to the player nickname.

-:Variable: Any text or numeric value, saved in plugin's database with the opportunity to change or use it via placehodlers.
+:Variable: Any text or numeric value, saved in plugin's database with the opportunity to change or use it via placeholders.

 :Template: Any block or parameter in a file that can be inserted anywhere in the menu file.
 Templates exist primarily to exclude the copying of entire blocks, such as items, and for convenient menu editing in the future.